diegojromerolopez/diegojromerolopez.github.io/content/en/post/2016-04-03-to-test-or-not-to-test.md

 Don't test functionality that is not validated by the client.

 [^1]: Maybe software projects stalling is not a direct cause of a slow development but your client running out of money.
-Thus, client will be demotivated if no prototype is delivered early.
+Thus, client will be unmotivated if no prototype is delivered early.
 In my experience, there can be no more than 1-2 weeks without deliveries (excluding first spike that defines project basis).

 [^2]: There is some Test Driven Development criticism (e.g.: stackoverflow thread that argues that by using this technique, developers only intent is passing the test and not making a good software design.
 I partially agrees with that sentiment and that's the reason I wrote this post.